cert-manager/aws-privateca-issuer/README.md

 ```
 After creating this role run ```export OIDC_IAM_ROLE=<IAM role arn you created above>```

+\- ```make cluster``` recreate the cluster with all the appropriate enviornment variables set

 \- ```make install-eks-webhook``` will install a webhook in that kind cluster that will enable the use of IRSA

 \- ```make e2etest``` will run end-to-end test against the kind cluster created via ```make cluster```.

+\- After you update controller code locally, an easy way to redeploy the new controller code and re-run end-to-end test is to run:: ```make upgrade-local && make e2etest```

 Getting IRSA to work on Kind was heavily inspired by the following blog: https://reece.tech/posts/oidc-k8s-to-aws/

 If you want to also test that cross account issuers are working, you will need: